Jo3690/EmiGen-RL-model/Readme.md

 python RL_two.py --vocab vocab.txt --save_dir ./RL_dir/ --generative_model ./finetune_ckpt/finetune.ckpt

-We provide .ckpt files under the path of ./ckpt for pretrained model.
+We provide a checkpoint file under the path of ./ckpt for the weight of pretrained model.
 You can also train your own model through the data we uploaded.